prvanduyl/RepData_PeerAssessment1/PA1_template.md

 activityImp$steps[is.na(activityImp$steps)] <- avgStepsInt$avg.steps
 ```

-First calculate the total number of steps taken per day for the imputed dataset.
+Calculate the total number of steps taken per day for the imputed dataset as preparation for the histogram.

 ```r
 library(dplyr)